This Discussion channel is currently closed.

 Default_avatar

-George Podrug about 8 years ago
+George Podrug almost 9 years ago

 "Monthly Social Security and Supplemental Security Income (SSI) benefits will not automatically increase in 2016 as there was no increase in the Consumer Price Index (CPI-W) from the third quarter of 2014 to the third quarter of 2015. " (Taken from www.ssa.gov concerning the 2016 Social Security Changes..., or, in this case no changes.)
 It is unrealistic to expect Social Security benefits to increase 20% in 2017.
 I wonder how many currently employed residential customers will realize a 20% increase in wages/earnings in 2017?
 Xcel Energy is asking for a 20% increase to residential rates in 2017.
 From where will this additional money come?
 I'd like to know, where are the cost saving measures from Exel Energy?
 Where are the efficiency gains from Exel Energy?
 And if this is merely a negotiating ploy (Ask for the sun and the stars; settle for the moon), shame on MPUC for permitting this issue to have gotten this far.